chriskormaris/vae-master-thesis/README.md

 Programming Language: Python 3

-Made by Christos Kormaris
+Made by Christos Kormaris, April-May 2018

 Supervisor Professor: Michalis Titsias

-This repository was created as a part of my Master Thesis, while studying in Athens University of Economics & Business (AUEB).
+This repository was created as a part of my Master Thesis, while studying Computer Science at Athens University of Economics & Business (AUEB).

 ## Description ##

-This is an implementation of variational autoencoders, using various datasets.
+The variational autoencoder is a process that creates new artificial data, which are in many cases images, from the original data.
-The datasets included are: MNIST, Binarized MNIST, CIFAR-10 and OMNIGLOT.
+This repository contains implementations of variational autoencoders, on various datasets.
-There is also an implementation on the "Database of Faces" dataset, but the data are very few to get good results.
+The datasets included are: MNIST, Binarized MNIST, CIFAR-10 and OMNIGLOT, ORL Face Database & Yale Faces.
-The autoencoder creates new artificial data and to be precise images, from the given original image data.
+On the **ORL Face Database** & **Yale Faces** datasets, the data are very few and the variational autoencoder implementations do not have good results.

 You can download all the datasets here:
 [https://www.dropbox.com/sh/ucvad0dkcbxuyho/AAAjjrRPYiGLLPc_VKru4-Uva?dl=0](https://www.dropbox.com/sh/ucvad0dkcbxuyho/AAAjjrRPYiGLLPc_VKru4-Uva?dl=0)